nirjharb/applitoolsHackathon/README.md

 Hello!

-I trust the entire team of Applitools is  doing some great work!!
+I trust the entire team of Applitools is  doing some great work.
+Thank you very much for organizing this hackathon.
+Learnt a lot which I haven't tried before :) Selenium, Maven, TestNG and then this magical Applitools UltrafastGrid!!.
+It really pulled my 20+ hours of work to ~2.5hours.
+Fantasctic!

 As mentioned in the instructions under https://applitools.com/cross-browser-testing-hackathon-v20-1-instructions/, the code has been written under one folder for traditional test.
 There are two src files viz.
 TraditionalTestsV1.java and TraditionalTestsV2.java.